TLINDEN/mark-copy-yank-things-mode/README.md

-### MCYT - An emacs minor mode to marl, copy, and yank things
+### MCYT - An emacs minor mode to mark, copy, and yank things

 #### Demo